- 67 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s Microsoft AI-103 exam dumps today and achieve your certification effortlessly!

-You have an application named App1 that uses Azure Speech in Foundry Tools to transcribe live calls.
+You have an app named App1 that uses a Microsoft Foundry multimodal model deployment.

 Note: This section contains one or more sets of questions with the same scenario and problem.
 Each question presents a unique solution to the problem.
 You must determine whether the solution meets the stated goals.
 More than one solution in the set might solve the problem.
 It is also possible that none of the solutions in the set solve the problem.